-The Company has not paid any cash dividends on its Common Shares.
-For the foreseeable future it is anticipated that earnings, if any, which may be generated from the Company's proposed operations will be used to finance the growth of the Company and that cash dividends will not be paid to holders of Common Shares.
+BioTime does not pay cash dividends on its Common Shares.
+For the foreseeable future it is anticipated that any earnings generated from the Company's business will be used to finance the growth of the Company and will not be paid out as dividends to BioTime shareholders.